jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 Instead of simply stating the correct answer or tested fact, put it in contrast with the wrong answer you picked, eg. differential diagnosis.

+This process will seem to slow you down, but it'll quickly pay dividends as you speed up.
+As your knowledge base grows you'll pick up speed because you'll record fewer learning points and you'll answer questions faster.

 ## Review topics, not isolated details